 Rebrands are complicated and carry big risks.

-Even big brands aren't immune -- just look at Uber.
-After redesigning its logo, 44% of people were unsure of what Uber's logo represented.
+Even big brands aren't immune — just look at Uber.
+After redesigning its logo, 44% of people were unsure of what its logo represented.

-Ultimately, knowing the risks of rebranding can help you determine whether or not you're going into a rebrand for the right reasons.
+Ultimately, knowing the risks of rebranding can help you determine whether or not you're jumping into a rebrand for the right reasons.

-If you're looking at rebranding your business because sales have been slow or brand awareness efforts don't seem to be paying off, you might want to reconsider -- these issues can potentially be solved by creating a new marketing strategy or conducting market research to identify the underlying cause.
+If you're considering a rebranding because sales have been slow or brand awareness efforts don't seem to be paying off, you might want to reconsider — these issues can potentially be solved by creating a new marketing strategy or conducting market research to identify the underlying cause.

 But if you're considering a rebrand because your company's vision, mission, values, and market are no longer reflected in your brand, then a rebrand might be the right decision.

 There are a few other major reasons you might consider a rebrand, including:

-You might need to refresh your brand if you're expanding to international markets that won't identify with your current logo, messaging, etc.
+You might need to refresh your brand if you're expanding to international markets that won't identify with your current logo, messaging, and so on.

 Brands are designed to connect companies with their customers, so if you reposition your business to target a completely new customer profile — whether through product, place, price, or promotion — your brand will need to follow suit.

 Your business’s mission, vision, and values should govern every decision you make — including brand decisions.
 If your MVV are shifting and pivoting the direction of your business along with them, you’ll need to reevaluate your brand.

-When two companies come together, two brands come together, as well.
+When two companies merge together, two brands come together as well.
 If your company was acquired or joined with another company, you can’t just let both brands battle it out.
 Finding a new brand that reflects the new entity will prevent confusion and build trust.

 Additionally, here are a few reasons not to rebrand:

 Too often, people consider a rebrand because they're sick of seeing the same logo and slogan every day.
-When you’re starting to feel restless with your brand, remember that your customers (who see it much less frequently) might love that signature color you've come to loathe.
+When you’re starting to feel restless with your brand, remember that your customers (who see it much less frequently) might love — or quickly recognize — that signature color you've come to loathe.